bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/selene.md

 ### Dreadit post

+> 'trusted' (lol) sources are reporting that NEXGEN have found a
+> young girl who's immune.
+Yeah, immune.
+And apparently, it's all because of her pineal
+> gland.

 The [dreadit post](../files/dreadit) contains a reference to an immune child who still produces DMT.
 We get confirmation that this immune child is indeed Selene in a message from [E.V.E](eve) on Discord.

 >E.V.E — 08-07-2024 18:06